-As other manufacturers distribute products that use the IEEE 1394 AV/C standards, they will be responsible for developing products that meet the standards of the technology, as well as compatibility testing with other products.
+As other manufacturers produce products that use the IEEE 1394 AV/C standards, they will be responsible to develop theses products to meet the standards of the technology, as well as compatibility testing with other products.
 Mitsubishi cannot be responsible for their efforts, and therefore cannot promise compatibility with these other products.
 Any compatibility problems with other manufacturers products should be brought to the attention of those manufacturers.